DataDog/integrations-extras/typingdna_activelock/README.md

 2. Generate a new "API key".

 **II.
 Get your custom install app.**
-1. Submit your newly generated API key AND your Datadog Region (e.g. US1, EU), in the URL specified by your TypingDNA account manager.
-Contact [TypingDNA support][2] if you're not yet a TypingDNA customer.
+1. Navigate to [this custom install form][7] and submit your newly generated API key and your Datadog Region (e.g. US1, EU) along with your company details.
-2. Once we receive your API key and Region, we'll send you a custom ActiveLock app that you'll have to install on your company computers.
+2. Once we receive your information, we'll send you a custom ActiveLock app that you'll have to install on your company computers.
+We'll send any further details over email.
-3. Once installed, logs should start appearing in [Log explorer][5].
+3. After installation, logs should start appearing in [Log explorer][5].

 **III.
 Set up log features (facets/measures).**
 1. Once logs flow into Datadog, Navigate to [Log explorer][5].